search ]

 • Regular content audits to improve outdated pages

-For example, if you’re writing a guide on optimizing CSS for performance, showing actual implementation steps and performance benchmarks builds both experience and trust.
+For example, if you’re writing a guide on migrating a WordPress site, showing actual screenshots from a real migration you performed and sharing the specific issues you encountered builds both experience and trust.

 How Google Evaluates E-E-A-T

-Google uses Search Quality Raters, real people who assess the quality of search results.
-While they don’t directly impact your ranking, their evaluations feed into Google’s understanding of what high-quality content looks like.
+Google uses Search Quality Raters – real people who assess the quality of search results using the Quality Rater Guidelines.
+While their evaluations don’t directly impact your ranking, they feed into Google’s understanding of what high-quality content looks like.

 Pages lacking E-E-A-T are often flagged as low quality, especially for YMYL topics.
 This makes reputation management and clear authorship crucial for long-term SEO.